Last Updated on April 26, 2023

 Still, you can find Pit Bulls with either cropped or uncropped ears, as the latter is also popular with this breed.

-Powerful jaws with a bite force of 235 PSI
+Pit Bulls Have Powerful Jaws with a Bite Force of 235 PSI

 One of the Pit Bull’s distinguishing features is its strong jaws.
-They love to chew, and, if prompted during a game of tug-o-war with a toy, will bite and hold down with immense determination.
+This breed is included in the Top 20 Dogs with the strongest bite force.
+They love to chew, and, if prompted during a game of tug-o-war with a toy, will bite and hold it down with immense determination.

 Just how powerful is the infamous Pit Bull bite?
 Let’s compare it to some other tenacious dog breeds to get an idea.